bloXroute-Labs/bloxroute-docs/ethereum-gateway-installation.md

 2. Provide bloXroute with username or email address for the account.
 We will add you to our team so you can access the docker image.

+1. Determine your node ID for your ethereum full node.
+You can retrieve your node ID using the ethereum rpc command [admin.nodeInfo](https://github.com/ethereum/go-ethereum/wiki/Management-APIs#admin_nodeinfo).
+The hexadecimal node ID is encoded in the username portion of the enode URL, separated from the host by an @ sign (For more, see https://github.com/ethereum/wiki/wiki/enode-url-format).

 3. Docker login

     ```